sawka/dashborg-python-sdk/README.md

 # Dashborg Python SDK

-Modern internal tools defined, controlled, and deployed directly from backend code.
+Modern internal tools.
+Defined, controlled, and deployed directly from backend code.
 No JavaScript.
+Secure.
 * Define your UI in HTML
 * Define handlers in Go/Python
 * Run your program to deploy your app

-Dashborg was built to be the simplest way to create web-based internal tools from backend code.
-Define your UI and interact with it *completely* within your backend code.
-You get a fully hosted dashboard, without all of the overhead of messing with JavaScript, Babel, Webpack, React/Angular/Vue, UI frameworks, UI component libraries, Web Hosting, Load Balancing, HTTPS/Security/WAF, and User Accounts and Permissions.
+Dashborg was built to be the simplest way to create secure web-based internal tools from backend code.
+Define your UI and control it *completely* within your backend code.
+All backend communication is secured with public/private key encryption.
+Add client password or user-account authentication with one line of code.

 ## Documentation